 3. A world-class business environment

-The DIFC now have 6,920 active companies, with over 1,800 new registrations in 2024.
+The DIFC now has 6,920 active companies, with over 1,800 new registrations in 2024.
 This growth highlights the increasing confidence international investors, particularly hedge funds, have in Dubai’s market.
 Businesses, including holding and management companies, also choose the DIFC for its independent legal framework that is based on international standards of justice and English common law.

-• Jebel Ali Free Zone (JAFZA): Among the world’s largest, focusing on trade, manufacturing, and logistics.
+- Jebel Ali Free Zone (JAFZA): Among the world’s largest, focusing on trade, manufacturing and logistics.

-• Dubai Internet City (DIC): Tailored for technology firms, providing a hub for innovation and digital business.
+- Dubai Internet City (DIC): Tailored for technology firms, providing a hub for innovation and digital business.

-• Dubai Multi Commodities Centre (DMCC): Offering a platform for businesses in sectors like Artificial Intelligence (AI), energy, gaming, gold, diamonds, and agricultural commodities.
+- Dubai Multi Commodities Centre (DMCC): Offering a platform for businesses in sectors like Artificial Intelligence (AI), energy, gaming, gold, diamonds and agricultural commodities.

-• Dubai Media City (DMC): Designed for media, advertising, and creative industries, fostering collaboration among related enterprises.
+- Dubai Media City (DMC): Designed for media, advertising and creative industries, fostering collaboration among related enterprises.

-In fact, the city has secured over 400 events in 2024, ranging from conferences to corporate meetings.
+Further, Dubai is firmly establishing itself as an international destination for business and networking.
+In fact, the city had secured over 400 events in 2024, ranging from conferences to corporate meetings.
 This milestone represents a 20% year-on-year increase in successful bids and demonstrates its status as a destination for high-profile gatherings.
 With more than 200,000 delegates expected to attend these events, Dubai continues to attract global talent and expertise.

 4. Access to talent and expertise

 Drawn by the high quality of life, there is an expanding pool of qualified talent in Dubai.
-Various work visas support entrepreneurs, investors, and other professionals to relocate here, with residency ranging from two to ten years.
+Various work visas support entrepreneurs, investors and other professionals to relocate here, with residency ranging from two to ten years.

 Dubai is also strengthening its position to nurture talent with the upcoming Dubai National University, an institution backed by an AED4.5 billion investment.
 The university aims to rank among the top 200 global universities over the next two decades.